 The directors consider key stakeholders to be those who hold an interest in the organisation and are affected by the organisation's actions, objectives, and policies.
 Key stakeholders include employees, business partners and the community.
 In making decisions, the directors assess the long-term impact on the business and its stakeholders and the desirability to maintain a reputation for high standards of business conduct.
 The principal decisions are those that are material to the members and all other key stakeholders of the business.
-Recently this has included the operational changes as a result of COVID-19, which is discussed in the going concern note (Note 2 - Accounting policies).

-The Company engages with each of its stakeholders through the directors at an appropriate level of detail and frequency depending on their specific requirements and level of influence and interest.
+Recently, this has included the Group refinancing of debt and the operational changes as a result of COVID-19, both of which are discussed in the going concern section of Note 2 - Accounting policies.
+The Group engages with each of its stakeholders through the directors at the appropriate level of detail and frequency depending on their specific requirements and level of interest.
 The directors use a variety of methods to do this, as detailed below.